dr-mushtaq/Academic-writing/Research Paper/How to Publish Paper.md

 Publications matter for scholarships, postdoc positions, promotions, and funded projects.

-# Tips before submitting
+# Tips Before Submitting Your Paper
+Before clicking “Submit,” slow down and check the basics.

-- Read the journal's aims and scope
+- Read the journal’s aims and scope
-- Consult with colleagues
-- You may wish to discuss your paper with the journal Editor.
-- Serch journal for publish paper on your topic recently
+- Review recently published papers on your topic
+- Discuss your draft with colleagues or supervisors
+- If appropriate, send a pre-submission inquiry to the editor

 # What should you do to prepare your manuscript?